 Under the Advanced Settings, you can restrict specific information from the users.
 These can be useful if your organization deals with sensitive or confidential information.
 Send Email Campaigns controls their ability to send out mass emails.

 If you want to go into greater detail with their access, click on the Advanced Settings link that appears at the top of the quick setup page, as shown below:

 This gives you a lot of control over the specific things this user can access.
 It also separates out the create and edit permissions.

-If you would like to delete a custom user group, select it from the list and click Delete Selected User Group.
+If you would like to delete a custom user group, click the Actions menu for it on the User Groups list and select Delete.

 To assign these user group settings to a System User, you must assign that user to your User Group.

-Any Active or Verified names on your System User List will include an option to deactivate this user.
+Any Active or Verified names on your System User List will include an Actions menu with an option to deactivate this user.

 If you click the Deactivate link next to a name, you will receive the following warning:

 "Deactivated" users will retain their position in your System User List, with their status next to their name as well as in the Status column.